North Indian Ocean tropical cyclone: Sub-basins

 The basin is divided into two sub-basins – the Bay of Bengal and the Arabian Sea.

 The Bay of Bengal, located in the northeast of the Indian Ocean.
 The basin is abbreviated BOB by the India Meteorological Department (IMD).
 The United States's Joint Typhoon Warning Center unofficially designates as B to classify storms formed in the Bay of Bengal.
 The Bay of Bengal's coast is shared among India, Bangladesh, Myanmar, Sri Lanka and western part of Thailand.
 This sub-basin is the most active and produces some of the deadliest cyclones of all time.
 The most intense cyclone in the bay was the 1999 Odisha cyclone.

 The Arabian Sea is a sea located in the northwest of the Indian Ocean.
 Tropical cyclones in the basin are abbreviated ARB by the India Meteorological Department (IMD).
 The United States's Joint Typhoon Warning Center unofficially designates as A to classify storms formed in the Arabian Sea.
-The Arabian Sea's coast is shared among India, Yemen, Oman, UAE, Iran, Pakistan, Sri Lanka, Maldives and Somalia.
+The Arabian Sea's coast is shared among Pakistan, India, Yemen, Oman, UAE, Iran, Sri Lanka, Maldives and Somalia.
 Monsoons are characteristic of the Arabian Sea and responsible for the yearly cycling of its waters.
 In summer, strong winds blow from the southwest to the northeast, bringing rain to the Indian subcontinent.
-Cyclones are rare in the Arabian Sea, but the basin can produce strong tropical cyclones.
+Cyclones are less frequent in the Arabian Sea, but the basin can produce strong tropical cyclones.
 Cyclone Gonu was the strongest and the costliest recorded tropical cyclone in the basin.